lisaong/adl/SMDL/Day5/lessons/task1/task.md

 * The "relevance" is computed as a **weighted sum of the key and query sequence**.
 This yields a set of dynamic scores for each step in the value sequence v[t] (remember, value sequence is the **source** sequence).

 * The dynamic scores are then **applied to the value sequence using another weighted sum**.
 This yields a set of dynamically weighted values, where higher weightage at v[t] means more relevance (more "attention" is given).
+This is called the **context vector** and is concatenated with the input to the subsequent layers.

 Further Enhancements:
 * Self-attention: where key, value, and query